-Kalamazoo Loaves & Fishes is focused on supporting:
+Current issues on which Kalamazoo Loaves & Fishes is focused:

-- basic food accessiblity, through local initiatives like Double Up Food Bucks at Farmers’ Markets.
+- Basic food accessibility, through local initiatives like Double Up Food Bucks at Farmers’ Markets.

-- Regional food movements, like the Michigan Good Food Charter;
+- Regional food movements, like Good Food Kalamazoo and the Michigan Good Food Charter.

 There are many ways you can make a difference in helping our community achieve food security